GLOBAL MARKETS-Stocks, euro rally as Greek debt swap offer closes

 The euro rose for a second day against the U.S.

-dollar on the optimism over the Greek debt deal and posted its
+dollar on the optimism over the Greek debt deal and was set for

-best day against the greenback in two weeks.
+its best day against the greenback in a month.
 It last traded up

 "Any holdups in the deal or a messy legal battle would risk